ihough/capybara-wheel/README.md

 The Element model DSL is still eaily customisable just like "normal" page model classes so domain specfic applications are just as easy, resulting in descriptive, easy to read specs.

+## Example spec:

+    feature "Supervillan Console" do

+     let(:supervillan_console) { SuperVillanConsole.new }

+     it 'can destroy the world with the push of a button' do supervillan_console.visit do |page|
+          page.button_of_doom.should be_present
+          page.button_of_doom.click

+          # assert that world was destroyed
+        end
+     end

+    end

+More spec goodness below.

 ## Installation

 Add this line to your application's Gemfile: